Skip to content

 Agent Skills allow you to extend Gemini CLI with specialized expertise, procedural workflows, and task-specific resources.
 Based on the Agent Skills open standard, a “skill” is a self-contained directory that packages instructions and assets into a discoverable capability.

-Unlike general context files (GEMINI.md), which provide persistent project-wide background, Skills represent on-demand expertise.
+Unlike general context files (GEMINI.md), which provide persistent workspace-wide background, Skills represent on-demand expertise.
 This allows Gemini to maintain a vast library of specialized capabilities—such as security auditing, cloud deployments, or codebase migrations—without cluttering the model’s immediate context window.

 Gemini autonomously decides when to employ a skill based on your request and the skill’s description.
 When a relevant skill is identified, the model “pulls in” the full instructions and resources required to complete the task using the activate_skill tool.